SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 tracking tolls

 L
-Accessing: 36 Space Aliens! > “amusements
+Accessing: 36 Space Aliens! > "amusements
 ﬂutes: As a pilot or a friend.

 Total creation point cost: 3